 To model curiosity the interestingness of an experience must be translated into a behaviour with the goal of learning more about the stimulus producing the interest and thereby reducing the agent's uncertainty.
-Using the same simple model of agent locomotion used in flocking and the social force model provides one way to model curious behaviour by generating a force that will tend to move an agent towards stimuli with high hedonic value.
+Using the same simple model of agent locomotion used in flocking and the social force model provides one way to model curious behaviour as exploratory movement within a space by generating a force that will tend to move an agent towards stimuli with high hedonic value.
 Figure 5 illustrates one way that curious social force can be calculated.